 (b) False; the displacement always has equal or less magnitude than the distance travelled.

-Ques.2.
-Under what condition(s) is the magnitude of average velocity of an object equal to its average speed?
+Q2.
+Under what condition(s) is the magnitude of the average velocity of an object equal to its average speed?

-Ques.5.
+Q5.
 During an experiment, a signal from a spaceship reached the ground station in five minutes.
 What was the distance of the spaceship from the ground station?
-The signal travels at the speed of light, that is 3 × 108 ms-1.
+The signal travels at the speed of light, which is 3 × 108 ms-1.

 Time in which signal reaches ground = 5 min = 5 × 60 = 300 s

 Distance of spaceship from the ground level = speed × time = 3 × 108 × 300 = 9 × 1010 m